Some links in this post may be affiliate links

 Situate Scarlet Hibiscus in a sheltered spot away from strong, chilling, drying winds inorder for it to thrive and reward you with a profusion of its pretty flowers.

-Dig up the soil to a depth of about 12 in. to loosen it and get rid of all the weeds and other debris from the soil.
+Dig up the soil to a depth of about 12 inches to loosen it and get rid of all the weeds and other debris from the soil.
 Make sure that the soil is rich in organic matter or incorporate it where it is deficient.

 Prepare planting holes twice as large as the rootballs at a spacing of 2-3 ft.
 Incorporate a handful of fully decomposed organic manure per hole.